3/12/2007

 Devorah,

 I am so grateful for your thoughts.
 You've made my day.
-I do think that you're right-on about embracing life being a choice.
+I do think that you're right-on

 Thanks again!